 Select the face wood for the cabinet.
 Attach the side faces with finishing nails.
 Cut out the door openings on the front face.
 Attach the face to the front of the frame with finishing nails.

 Install the hinges on each of the cabinet doors.
 Hold the doors level with the cabinet and drill the hinges into the cabinet face.
-Test the doors and use a level to double check your work.
+Test the doors and use a level to double check your work and add knobs to the doors.

 Items you will need